B

 Blue-Gray Gnatcatcher Size, Appearance, & Behavior

 Well, the name of the Blue-gray gnatcatcher says a lot about the appearance and behavior of this bird.
-Yes, this bird has bluish-gray feathers on its back and wings along with a cap of deeper blue feathers on its head.
+Yes, this bird has bluish-gray feathers on its back and wings, and a white underside, with males showing a narrow black line above the eye during breeding season.
 Its breast is white.

 Blue-gray gnatcatchers have a long, thin, pointed beak.
 Its beak design allows it to pluck an insect out of the air.
 Capturing insects in mid-air is called hawking.